microsoft/onnxruntime/onnxruntime/test/perftest/README.md

 	-v: Show verbose information.

 	-x: [intra_op_num_threads]: Sets the number of threads used to parallelize the execution within nodes.
 A value of 0 means the test will auto-select a default.
 Must >=0.
+If OpenMP is enabled, this configuration will be ignored.

 	-y: [inter_op_num_threads]: Sets the number of threads used to parallelize the execution of the graph (across nodes), A value of 0 means the test will auto-select a default.
 Must >=0.
+If OpenMP is enabled, this configuration will be ignored.

 	-h: help.